Family: Urticaceae

 Sunlightmoderate to bright, never direct

 MoistureNeeds to be kept evenly moist.
-Needs higher humidity.
-I grow this on saucer filled with pebbles which is filled with water.
+Likes higher humidity.
+I grow this on a saucer filled with pebbles and water.

 Growing Mediaaverage house